What do I need to do to grow my business?

 What are the best business growth strategies?

 If you’re trying to grow your business, chances are you’ve thought about making a business plan.
 Or maybe you already have one… on the back of a napkin.
 Somewhere.
 Or maybe you’ve read up on business growth strategies but don’t know how they apply to your field.
-Others create a great-looking business plan, but when they go to execute the steps, nothing seems to work.
+You might go on to create a great-looking business plan, but when you go to execute the steps, nothing seems to work.

 Does this mean that you should just not try and make a forward-looking document for your business?
 Of course not.
 But instead of thinking about a business plan, let’s consider a business map.
-More flexible, a business map can help you understand not only where you are today, but where you’re trying to go.
+More flexible, a business map can help you understand not only where you are today, but where you’re trying to go with your company.
 The result: business growth and clear vision.

 Just what is a business anyway?

 Let’s clear the air with some terms.
-A business’s aim is to create a sustainable system that allows you to consistently increase the quality of your life and the lives of the people you serve.
+In opening or running a business, your goal is to create a sustainable system that allows you to consistently increase the quality of your life and the lives of the people you serve.
 Ultimately a business can mean freedom and fulfillment.
 The challenge?
 Most people get caught up in the vehicle instead of the outcome.
 If your business is organized around meeting your needs, not your customers’, then you have a job, not a business.

 Why a business map, not a business plan?

 In today’s world, a business plan just isn’t realistic.
-Things change so fast that by the time you’ve created your business plan, you have to start all over again.
+Things change so fast in the working world that by the time you’ve created your business plan, you have to start all over again.
 What’s the point of that?

-With a map, you have something that can guide you from where you are right now to where you want to go.
-Maps show the most efficient route and all the obstacles.
-But one key issue with maps – they are only useful if you know where you are.
+With a business map, you have something that can guide you from where you are right now to where you want to go.
+Maps show the most efficient route and all the obstacles, but one key issue with maps is that they are only useful if you know where you are.

 Once you have your map, you have to remember to update it constantly.
 Because we are in an environment that is continuously changing, you have to adjust your map accordingly to stay ahead of the game.
-Think about how frustrating it is when Google Maps doesn’t update to include a new business or permanent street closure.
+Think about how frustrating it is when Google Maps doesn’t update to include a new business or permanent street closure – your business map works the same way.
 Keep your map up-to-date and you’re able to get where you want to go.

 How to make a business map